cjneidhart/brick/README.md

 # Brick

 This is a WIP Story Format for Twine/Tweego.
-Currently, only Tweego is supported.

 This format is intended to be a midpoint between [Snowman](https://videlais.github.io/snowman/) and [SugarCube](https://www.motoslave.net/sugarcube/2/).
-Like SugarCube, this format comes with a standard API for save management using local storage, and other high-quality features.
+Like SugarCube, this format will be “full featured” and “highly customizable”, but it will have more JavaScript-like syntax.
-But where SugarCube macros are styled like HTML elements, Brick macros are styled like JavaScript function calls.
+Where SugarCube macros are styled like HTML elements, Brick macros are styled like JavaScript function calls.

 ## Example